Send in Your Samples

 Toll Free: 1 (888) 260-6277

-Machines don’t daydream, but MFI equipment did it would involve exotic tumbling media types and gleaming parts.
+Machines don’t daydream, but if MFI equipment did, it would involve exotic tumbling media types and gleaming parts.

 High energy finishing of 3D Printed or Additive parts.
 Achieve single digit surface finishes in minutes.

 “We now use this system throughout our process and it reduces finishing time by approximately two days over traditional avalanche barrel tumbling,”

 For rough parts with heavy machine lines or scale from heat treating and other strengthening processes, it can take from 15 minutes to two hours to reach the final surface requirement.